Frequently Asked Questions For Partners

 Does AIS-Salzburg supply partners with materials for recruitment?

-Many materials such as photos, videos and documents are available to download via the button below.
+Many materials such as photos, videos and documents are available to our partners for download in this Google Drive folder.
 If you require further information or materials, just let us know at [email protected]

 Will AIS-Salzburg participate in our student recruitment fairs?